forta-network/starter-kits/scam-detector-py/README.md

 - similar contract - Fired when a similar contract to a previously identified scammer contract has been identified
 - scammer association - Fired when an EOA is associated with a known scammer account (e.g. receiving or sending funds)
 - scammer-deployed-contract - When a known scammer deploys a contract
+- unknown - Scam has been identified, but threat category couldnt be determined

 Additional information can be found on the label for provenance purposes: